-The Brook Sexual Behaviours Traffic Light Tool can also be very helpful in identifying sexual behaviours by children.
+The Brook Sexual Behaviours Traffic Light Tool can help professionals to identify, understand and respond appropriately to sexual behaviours in children.
 Staff should always use their professional judgment and discuss any concerns with the Designated Safeguarding Lead (DSL).
-Where an (alleged) incident involves a report of sexually harmful behaviour, staff should consult the the College's Safeguarding and Child Protection Policy.
+Where an (alleged) incident involves a report of harmful sexual behaviour (ie those behaviours that are not part of a child's normal sexual development) the incident should be viewed within a child protection context and Children's Services should be contacted to provide assessment and recommendations if more specialist help is need.
+I

-The College will follow the DDMSC / UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (December 2020) when responding to an allegation that nudes and/or semi-nudes have been shared.
+The College will follow the DDMSC / UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (2024) when responding to an allegation that nudes and/or semi-nudes have been shared.